Module 4

 • buildspec.yml = what to build, appspec.yml = how to deploy

-• In-Place deployment is simpler; Blue/Green is safer for production
+• In-Place deployment for learning; Blue/Green for zero-downtime production